 If User File is selected as the Data Pattern, the bits in the user data file will be distributed across multiple packets.
 The payload of each packet in the sequence is filled to capacity with the user's data file, up to a maximum of 80,000 bits.
 The packets will contain the maximum number of bits for each packet type as long as bits are available from the user's data file.
-The same conditions apply to the User File as the other, multipacket Data Patterns mentioned above, except the Pattern Reps setting is fixed at 1 repetition.
+The same conditions apply to the User File as the other multi packet Data Patterns mentioned above, except the Pattern Reps setting is fixed at one repetition, and the Pattern Length field cannot be adjusted.